How much do sessions cost?

 What sort of things do you work with people on?

 I work with clients on all sorts of issues.
-These include: bereavement, redundancy, work stress, relationship issues, parenting issues, gender and sexual identity exploration, being a carer, chronic illness, miscarriages, abortion, stillbirth, infertility, life choices, historic abuse (sexual, emotional, physical and neglect), sexual assault, retirement, isolation and loneliness, anxiety, low self-esteem, living between communities, faith/spirituality issues, unresolved issues from the past, uncertainty about the future.
+These include: bereavement, redundancy, work stress, relationship issues, parenting issues, gender and sexual identity exploration, being a carer, chronic illness, life choices, historic abuse (sexual, emotional, physical and neglect), sexual assault, retirement, isolation and loneliness, anxiety, low self-esteem, living between communities, faith/spirituality issues, spiritual abuse, unresolved issues from the past, uncertainty about the future.

 Is there anything you do not work with?